WHAT WE DO

 The Foundation is helping our community find easy ways to stay smart in the sun with our free Sunscreen Trailer.
 If you have a local event or outdoor community activity coming up our Sunscreen Trailer is the perfect solution to keeping the sun's rays at bay while out and about in our region.
 Free to hire for all community groups, organisations, event committees, schools, sporting clubs and local businesses.

-To book our free Sunscreen Trailer please contact us.
+To book our free Sunscreen Trailer please fill out the below form.

 TOOWOOMBA HOSPITAL MUSEUM PROJECT